Attracted to the PAST?

 Something about the past seems much more romantic than the future so Are you more attracted to the PAST or the FUTURE?.
 Maybe it’s because the past is a time we can look back on with nostalgia, or perhaps it’s because the future is an unknown quantity.
 Whatever the reason, it seems like many people are more interested in living in the past than they are in living in the future.

 In an article for the New York Times, editorial assistant Cornelia Channing writes, “Recently, I was at dinner with some friends and the conversation turned to time travel.
-It was pretty standard fare: If you could transport yourself to any period in history — past or future — where and when would you go?
+It was pretty standard fare: If you could transport yourself to any period in history — past or future — where and when would you go and why are we Attracted to the PAST?
 The answers included Paris in the 1920s, Ancient Egypt, Mozart’s Vienna, Mesopotamia.”

 However, Channing continues, she observed something remarkable.
 “None of us, I noticed, wanted to visit the future.
 This is an admittedly pessimistic view — typical, perhaps, of my generation — but not an unreasonable one.
 We’re living at an extraordinarily precarious moment in human history, one that will be defined by how we respond — or fail to respond — to some rather urgent existential threats.”